ahmad-hamza/piio/README.md

 ## Introduction

 PwRHAT is a power management HAT for raspberry PI to take care of proper wake-up, Reset, shutdown, or power-cycle RPI using input from Ethernet-WoL, HDMI-cec, IR-remote, Serial(UART/SPI), RS485/rs422/RS232, modbus, WiFi, Bluetooth/BLE.

-As power management is important for:
+Raspberry PI power management is important for:

 - **Saving connected peripherals life:** shutting down Raspberry PI via software will NOT cut the power from connected peripherals such as flash/HDD drive, 4G/5G modem, etc. And for peripheral reliability and extended life it's safe to power down the connected peripheral when its not needed.